Validates KrakenD configurations with specific error fixes, edition compatibility checks, anti-pattern detection, and Flexible Configuration support

 Would you like me to fix this for you?"

-Response: "Your configuration uses Enterprise Edition features but you may be running Community Edition:
+Response: "Your configuration uses Enterprise Edition features:

 EE Features Found: